 Dear University of Illinois Colleague:

 The beginning of the semester is always busy and often overwhelming.
 I want to make sure you know about the vast resources offered by the Library.
-Once a month, you’ll receive a brief message from us with information about how we can help advance your research and teaching.
+Once a month, you’ll receive a brief message from us with information about how we can help you advance your research and teaching.

-First and foremost, I encourage you to visit the Library’s website.
+First and most importantly, I encourage you to visit the Library’s website.
 More information about how the Library partners with faculty is online: Information for Instructors and Information for Researchers.
 Get to know the Library and take a tour of the Main Library or one of the 30 subject libraries, area studies centers, and special collections across campus.
 We also sponsor the Savvy Researcher workshop series.

 Congratulations on your appointment!
 I wish you well in your position and hope you enjoy the many benefits that our campus and community have to offer.
 If you have any questions or comments about the Library’s collections and services, please contact me at email@example.com or 333-0790.
 I look forward to meeting and talking with you!

-Acting Dean of Libraries and University Librarian
+Juanita J. and Robert E. Simpson Dean of Libraries and University Librarian